In This Section

 USciences Alumnus Leads PT Team for U.S. Navy’s Humanitarian Mission in Puerto Rico

-As FEMA and other aid organizations descended on Puerto Rico in the days after Hurricane Maria made direct landfall on the island, Lieutenant Joseph Kenny DPT’15 made his way to the devastated U.S. territory aboard the USNS Comfort, a floating hospital ship.
-Dr. Kenny would be charged with leading his physical therapy team on the humanitarian mission.
+As FEMA and other aid organizations descended on Puerto Rico in the days after Hurricane Maria made direct landfall on the island, Lt.
+Joseph Kenny DPT’15 made his way to the devastated U.S. territory aboard the USNS Comfort.
+Lt.
+Kenny would be charged with leading his physical therapy team on the humanitarian mission from the floating hospital ship.

-Dr. Kenny and the Comfort initially deployed to San Juan, the commonwealth’s capital and most populous city; however, in order to better access patients in need, the mission was re-routed to the western and southern areas the island, where the devastation was more widespread, access was more difficult, and there was no power.
+Lt.
+Kenny and the Comfort initially deployed to San Juan, the commonwealth’s capital and most populous city; however, in order to better access patients in need, the mission was rerouted to the western and southern areas the island, where the devastation was more widespread, access was more difficult, and there was no power.

 “She became bed bound with multiple lines.
 After the power at her hospital went out, she was transported here on the USNS Comfort,” he said.
 “The first day I saw her she was in the ICU, could not move, and had a lot of difficulty opening her eyes.
 She was malnourished, dehydrated, and very ill.”